 6.25.1 Applicability to language

-The vulnerability described in ISO/IEC TR 24772-1:2019 clause 6.25 exists in Java.
+The vulnerability described in ISO/IEC 24772-1:2024 6.25 exists in Java.
 Java has several instances of operators which are similar in structure, but vastly different in meaning, for example confusing the comparison operator “==” with assignment “=”.
-Using an expression that is syntactically correct, but which may just be a null statement can lead to unexpected results.
+Using an expression that is syntactically correct, but which could just be a null statement can lead to unexpected results.
 Consider:

 int x, y;